 For desktop, you will need to go to 'Settings' and then choose 'Apps' tab to uninstall Spotify.
 Then you can go to Spotify's website to reinstall the latest version of the application.

-Solution 13.
-Update OS

 Solution 14.
+Update OS for Device

-Download Spotify Music
+Solution 15.
+Download Spotify Music as Local Files

 If none of the above solutions can get your problem solved, don't worry.
-You can download Spotify music for offline listening.
+You can download Spotify music as local audio files for offline listening.
 And all you need is AudFree Spotify Downloader.
 It allows you to download from Spotify without Premium.
 You can also change the output format of Spotify to MP3, AAC, M4A, FLAC, etc. After downloading, you can listen to Spotify music with other music players.
 So, the problem of "Spotify something went wrong" will no longer occur.

-AudFree Spotify Music Downloader will retain the lossless sound quality and all the metadata.
+Besides, AudFree Spotify Music Downloader will retain the lossless sound quality and all the metadata.
 You can listen to the original Spotify music with any other music player without any problems.

 Main Features of AudFree Spotify Music Converter

-- Download Spotify to MP3 for playing with any other music player
+• Download Spotify to MP3 for playing with any other music player

-- Work at a 5X faster rate to download Spotify songs/albums/playlists/podcasts
+• Work at a 5X faster rate to download Spotify songs/albums/playlists/podcasts

-- Keep Spotify tracks ID3 labels and 100% lossless sound quality
+• Keep Spotify tracks ID3 labels and 100% lossless sound quality

 Step 1.
 Please download and install AudFree Spotify Downloader by clicking the 'Download' button above.